 - A wide range of providers from all sectors delivering services in and out of hospital.

-The total population covered by the ICS is 1,044,934.
-It has an age structure similar to England as a whole, however this varies within the area – e.g. Newark and Sherwood, Nottingham West and Rushcliffe have higher proportions of older people.
-27.8 per cent of the population live in the most deprived areas of England.
+The total population covered by the integrated care system is more than a million.
+It has an age structure similar to England as a whole, however this varies within the area – for example Newark and Sherwood, Nottingham West and Rushcliffe have higher proportions of older people.
+Some 27.8 per cent of the population live in the most deprived areas of England.

 The integrated care system covers the following area:

-The partners want people to lead healthy lives, be independent and be well.
+The partners want people to lead healthy independent lives.
 If someone needs help, advice or support, it should be easy for them to find out how and where to get it.
-Where possible, this help and support should be close to home, with hospitals only for those who need to be there.
+Where possible, this help and support should be close to home, with hospitals for those who need them.

 The aim is to deliver sustainable, joined-up high quality health and social care services that maximise the health and wellbeing of the local population, improve the care provided and tackle the growing pressure on budgets.